 A man suspected of leaking Michael Schumacher's medical files was found hanged in his police cell on Wednesday, Zurich's cantonal prosecutor said in a statement.

 The man, who was not named, worked as a manager at Swiss helicopter company Rega, which was involved in the Formula One champion's transfer from Grenoble hospital to University Hospital of Lausanne (CHUV) on June 16 after he emerged from a coma.

-Schumacher, 45, suffered severe head trauma in a skiing accident at the French Alps resort of Meribel on December 29.
+Seven-time F1 winner Schumacher, 45, suffered severe head injuries in a ski accident in the French Alps late last year.

 Related News/ Stories:

 May 25 - Schumacher's Doctor: "Michael does not wake up once, it is a popular imaging and it is false